StudioSpindle/semi-website/_includes/service-schedule.md

 (b)  process your payment for the Services; and

-(c)  inform you about similar products or services that we provide, but you may stop receiving these at any time by contacting us.
+(c)  inform you about similar solutions or services that we provide, but you may stop receiving these at any time by contacting us.

 ## 7. EVENTS OUTSIDE OUR CONTROL